 We may not feel any urgency to do something about our clutter until we are up against a boundary such as a physical limitation or an urgent deadline.

 A frequent excuse not to declutter is "If I have the space, what's the big deal?"
-I live in a country where the average home size has doubled since I was born in 1960, while the number of people in the average family has declined by almost 25%.
+In the U.S., the average home size has doubled since I was born in 1960, while the number of people in the average family has declined by almost 25%.
 So the only time we may actually feel pressed to do something about clutter is if there's a fixed deadline, such as moving.
-Otherwise, we can convince ourselves to hold on to things "just in case" because we have the room to store them.
+Otherwise, we can convince ourselves to hold on to things "just in case" simply because we have the room to store them.

 This explains the popularity of downsizing among people whose children have grown up and moved out.
 Now that the kids are self-supporting, parents have more time and money than they've enjoyed for a while.
 And by moving into a smaller home, they may save even more money while reducing the time and energy they need to spend on home maintenance.
 This brings a huge sense of liberation and relief, and opens the door for new goals and experiences.